manusiyaravi-sys/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **THEORY**
 ~~~
-A Serial-In Serial-Out (SISO) shift register is a sequential logic circuit that accepts data one bit at a time and produces the output also one bit at a time.
-It consists of a series of flip-flops connected in a chain, where the output of one flip-flop acts as the input to the next.
-On every clock pulse, the data bit shifts from one stage to the next stage.
-The first bit entered will be the first bit to come out after passing through all the flip-flops.
-SISO registers are mainly used for temporary data storage, data transfer, and time-delay operations in digital systems.
-The output depends on the clock pulses, making it a synchronous circuit.
+A Serial-In Serial-Out (SISO) shift register is a sequential logic circuit that accepts data one bit at a time.

+The output is also produced one bit at a time, in a serial manner.

+It consists of a series of flip-flops connected in a chain.

+The output of each flip-flop becomes the input to the next flip-flop in the sequence.

+On every clock pulse, the data bit shifts from one flip-flop to the next.

+The first bit entered will be the first bit to appear at the output after moving through all stages.

+SISO registers are used for temporary data storage, data transfer, and time-delay applications.

+Since the shifting depends on clock pulses, it operates as a synchronous circuit.
 ~~~
 **SISO shift Register**